eliztaylor/fluffy-winner/index.md

 This artifact was a challenge for me because I struggle with data structures and algorithms on the whole.
 That was my most difficult class at SNHU and I know I need a lot more work with both.
 I had originally wanted to include a Mad Lib type game, but I just could not get it work.
 I could figure out how to produce random output from an array of objects, but not when I used user input.
 The program crashed each time.
 I think it was a buffer overflow problem.<br>
 I was able to practice some best practices in creating this program.
 I checked my code often and did code review each time I completed a switch case.
 I was able to find problems quickly rather than having to wade through a lot of code looking for them.
 I was happy to see that these things came naturally to me, demonstrating my growth as an engineer.<br>
 ### [Fun With Arrays](https://github.com/eliztaylor/FunWithArrays)
+**Databases**

+This artifact is an entirely new database created in MySQL.
+The database contains two tables; one created in the MySQL shell and one created using Python.
+The table created in the MySQL shell is a collection of books read including title, author, a short synopsis, if the title has been reviewed or not and whether book was completely read or not.
+I took screen shots throughout the process and documented the process in two included Word documents, one for each table.
+I also created a Python program that allowed user input data to be added to the database.<br>

+The artifact shows my competency with working with databases both in the MySQL shell and using Python.
+I used several SQL commands demonstrating various skills.
+Being able to use queries to find out information about the data and using various commands to manipulate the date shows that I am comfortable working with databases.
+This was an improvement from the database I constructed in my DAD 220 class because it was completely from the ground up.
+Also, the database in my class was constructed using Codio.
+For this, I downloaded MySQL and had to learn how to use it without the aid of Codio.
+Also, the creation of the Python programs to manipulate databases was entirely new and successful.<br>

+Working on this project solidified my belief that I truly enjoy working with databases.
+I enjoyed this process and had less challenges than the previous two artifacts.
+I looked forward to learning how to achieve each goal.
+The only real challenge I faced was working with MySQL without Codio.
+Learning how to use the localhost connection was different, but not too much.
+Using Python to manipulate the MySQL data was easier than I expected.
+Overall, this was an enjoyable experience and really made me realize that I want to focus on databases in my career.
+I am very proud of what I was able to accomplish with this artifact.